mis à jour

 The minimum age of Workaway guests we accept is 23!

 The Workaway guest is not required to have any specific expertise in the field of ecological farming, even though that is welcome.
 However, we explicitly choose Workawayers who want to work on the field with heart and soul and have experience with it.
-Just enthusiasm for nature or food doesn’t appeal to us.
+Only enthusiasm for outdoor activities, nature and/or food doesn’t appeal to us.
+People who are afraid of insects, snakes or other animals had better not apply.

 We also expect our guests to be socially minded and have an above-average environmental and climate awareness.